-Dr. rer. nat., Dipl.-Psych., Junior Group Leader
+Prof. Dr. rer. nat., Dipl.-Psych., PI

-He studied psychology at the University of Technology Chemnitz and obtained his PhD from the psychology department of Technische Universität Dresden.
-Nils’ work focuses on all things tempting; what cost are we willing to incur if we receive a reward in return and how do we learn when a prospective benefit is worth making an effort?
-During his PhD, he studied how metabolic feedback such as caloric intake regulates the brain response to images of palatable food.
-During his postdoc at TUD, he studied how dopamine affects action and reinforcement learning and the invigoration of action by reward.
-Moreover, he did a postdoc at the John B. Pierce Laboratory / Yale University in the lab of Prof. Dana Small examining alterations of brain response to milkshake in obesity and dissecting the role of effort in shaping reward value.
+He studied psychology at TU Chemnitz and obtained his PhD from the psychology department of TU Dresden in 2013.
+His work focuses on all things tempting; what cost are we willing to incur if we receive a reward in return, and how do we learn when a prospective benefit is worth making an effort?
+During his PhD, he studied how metabolic feedback, such as caloric intake, modulates brain responses to images of palatable food.
+During his postdoc at TU Dresden, he studied how dopamine affects action control and reinforcement learning as well as the invigoration of action by reward.
+Moreover, during his postdoc at the John B. Pierce Laboratory / Yale University in the lab of Prof. Dr. Dana Small, he examined altered brain responses to milkshakes in obesity and dissected the role of effort in shaping reward value.

 Current research projects:

 Will work for reward: Effects of ghrelin administration on dopamine and effort (DFG)

 In search of reward: Are prediction errors metabolically scaled in women and men (DFG)?